lokithe5th/TokenSwap/Readme.md

 ## How does it work?

 Before you can access TokenSwap, you need to buy access for the princely sum of `0.005 ether`.
-The 'msg.sender`s account is credited with `0.005 ether`.
+The `msg.sender`'s account is credited with `0.005 ether`.

 Initializing a pool for a specific token consumes `0.001 ether` from `accounts[msg.sender]`.